-We may incur leverage, directly or indirectly, through one or more special purpose vehicles, indebtedness for borrowed money, as well as leverage in the form of Derivative Transactions, shares of preferred stock, debt securities and other structures and instruments, in significant amounts and on terms that the Adviser and our Board of Trustees deem appropriate, subject to applicable limitations under the 1940 Act.
+We intend to incur leverage through the issuance of preferred shares (such as the intended issuance of Series A Term Preferred Shares).
+We may incur additional leverage, directly or indirectly, through one or more special purpose vehicles, indebtedness for borrowed money, as well as leverage in the form of Derivative Transactions, preferred shares, debt securities and other structures and instruments, in significant amounts and on terms that the Adviser and our Board of Trustees deem appropriate, subject to applicable limitations under the 1940 Act.
 Such leverage may be used for the acquisition and financing of our investments, to pay fees and expenses and for other purposes.
 Such leverage may be secured and/or unsecured.
 Any such leverage does not include leverage embedded or inherent in the CLO structures in which we invest or in derivative instruments in which we may invest.
 Accordingly, there is a layering of leverage in our overall structure.